xduraid/testtt/README.md

 - **Done** — the job finished with an exit status of 0.
 - **Exited** — the job finished with a non-zero exit status.
 - **Signaled** — the job was terminated by a signal.

 ---

-### 7.2 Foreground and Background Jobs <a name="foreground-and-background-jobs"></a>

-When a job is executed in `xd-shell`, it normally runs in the foreground.
-Foreground jobs take control of the terminal, receive keyboard input, and the shell waits for them to finish before reading the next command.

-A job can also be started in the background by appending `&` to the command line.
-Background jobs do not take control of the terminal, and the shell returns to the prompt immediately, allowing additional commands to be entered while the job continues running.

-When running interactively, `xd-shell` manages ownership of the terminal by assigning it to the process group of the job running in the foreground.
-Terminal control is returned to the shell whenever that job stops or completes.
-Terminal-generated signals such as `Ctrl+C` (SIGINT) and `Ctrl+Z` (SIGTSTP) are delivered to the job that currently owns the terminal.
-Background jobs do not receive these signals, if they attempt to read from or write to the terminal, they are stopped with SIGTTIN or SIGTTOU.

-To support this behavior and avoid being interrupted or suspended itself, the shell ignores several signals in interactive mode, including SIGINT, SIGQUIT, SIGTSTP, SIGTTIN, and SIGTTOU.
-These signals are intended for the foreground job’s process group rather than for `xd-shell` itself.

----